Jewish art

-Jewish art, or the art(s) of the Jewish people, encompasses a diverse range of creative endeavors and time periods, spanning from antiquity to the Modern period, culminating in the artistic movements of the Haskalah, Mandate Palestine and later the visual arts of modern Israel, as well as – throughout all periods of Jewish history – the diverse work of the Diaspora.
+Jewish art, or the art(s) of the Jewish people, encompasses a diverse range of creative endeavors and time periods, spanning from antiquity to the Modern period, culminating in the artistic movements of the Haskalah, and the visual arts of the Yishuv and modern Israel, as well as – throughout all periods of Jewish history – the diverse work of the Diaspora.
 Jewish art encompasses the visual plastic arts, sculpture, painting, and more, all influenced by Jewish culture, history, and religious beliefs.